 Neuropsychological Evaluations are conducted to assess an individual’s cognitive profile when there is a known or suspected brain dysfunction.
 Such a condition may result from a head injury, a medical condition (such as epilepsy, genetic disorders, meningitis, etc.), neurodevelopmental disorders (Autism Spectrum Disorder, ADHD, etc.) or cognitive decline associated with aging.
 Neuropsychological testing provides a more in-depth examination of the relationship between brain function and behavior by looking more thoroughly at specific areas of functioning such as working memory, attention/concentration, visual/auditory processing, learning/memory, etc.

 Psychological Evaluations are conducted to primarily assess an individual’s emotional and behavioral functioning.
 These evaluations provide useful information about how someone’s character, psychological constructs, and interpersonal style are affecting his or her functioning.
 Diagnostic information is useful to clarify a clinical picture and help guide treatment.

 Gifted/Intelligence Evaluations are conducted to assess children who have demonstrated advanced skills in problem-solving and learning.
 Testing for gifted placement is conducted when there is the likelihood that a child would benefit from a more challenging academic program at school.
-All public school systems in the state of Florida (and many private schools as well) require intelligence testing to identify whether or not a child meets criteria for placement in the gifted program.
+All public school systems in the state of Florida (and many private schools as well) require intelligence testing to identify whether or not a child meets the criteria for placement in the gifted program.
 Intelligence Testing can also be conducted on adults depending on the reason for referral (Mensa, employment requirement, etc.).